zorbyte/Spile/.github/README.md

 deno run --allow-net --allow-read --allow-write allow-env --config ./etc/tsconfig.json --importmap ./etc/import_map.json --lock ./etc/lock.json --unstable ./src/main.ts
 ```

-It is recommended to use the Velociraptor CLI to avoid typing this long command
+It is recommended to use the
+[Velociraptor](https://github.com/umbopepato/velociraptor)CLI to avoid typing
-or creating your own shell script.
-If you are contributing to Spile, do not
+this long command or creating your own shell script.
+If you are contributing to
-commit any files of this nature.
-Please see the [Contributing](#contributing)
+Spile, do not commit any files for starting the server, you should instead be
+using the [Velociraptor](https://github.com/umbopepato/velociraptor) CLI.
+Please
-section below in the latter case.
+see the [Contributing](#contributing) section below in the latter case.

 ## Contributing